-- (1) Assets that meet one of the following criteria are classified as current assets; otherwise they are classified as non-current assets: - A. Assets that are expected to be realized, or are intended to be sold or consumed within the normal operating cycle; - B. Assets held mainly for trading purposes; - C. Assets that are expected to be realized within twelve months from the balance sheet date; - D. Cash and cash equivalents, excluding restricted cash and cash equivalents and those that are to be exchanged or used to settle liabilities more than twelve months after the balance sheet date.
+(1) Assets that meet one of the following criteria are classified as current assets; otherwise they are classified as non-current assets:

+- A. Assets that are expected to be realized, or are intended to be sold or consumed within the normal operating cycle; - B. Assets held mainly for trading purposes; - C. Assets that are expected to be realized within twelve months from the balance sheet date; - D. Cash and cash equivalents, excluding restricted cash and cash equivalents and those intended to be exchanged or used to settle liabilities more than twelve months after the balance sheet date.

-(2) Liabilities that meet one of the following criteria are classified as current liabilities; otherwise they are classified as non-current liabilities:
+(2) Liabilities that meet one of the following criteria are classified as current liabilities; otherwise, they are classified as non-current liabilities:

-- A. Liabilities that are expected to be settled within the normal operating cycle; - B. Liabilities arising mainly from trading activities; - C. Liabilities that are to be settled within twelve months from the balance sheet date (Even if a long-term refinancing or re-arrangement of payment agreements is completed after the balance sheet date and before the issuance of the financial report is approved, it is classified as current liabilities); - D. Liabilities for which the repayment date cannot be extended unconditionally to more than twelve months after the balance sheet date.
-Terms of a liability that could, at the option of the counterparty, result in its settlement by the issue of equity instruments do not affect its classification.
+- A. Liabilities that are expected to be settled within the normal operating cycle; - B. Liabilities arising mainly from trading activities; - C. Liabilities that are to be settled within twelve months from the balance sheet date (Even if a long-term refinancing or re-arrangement of payment agreements is completed after the balance sheet date and before the issuance of the financial report is approved, it is classified as current liabilities); - D. Liabilities for which there is no substantive right at the balance sheet date to defer settlement for at least twelve months after the balance sheet date.
+The classification of a liability is not affected if its terms allow the counterparty to settle it by issuing equity instruments at their discretion.